alde-the-coder/VkGroupBot/README.txt

 Linux

 EN
-1. You need pip installed.
+1. You need pip to be installed.
 2. Install vk_api (pip install vk_api or pip3 install vk_api).
-3. Open CODE VkGroupBot.py and run it.
+3. Open vgb.py and run it.
 Other things are all the same as in windows instruction.